Heterocyst

 Cyanobacteria usually obtain a fixed carbon (carbohydrate) by photosynthesis.
 The lack of water-splitting in photosystem II prevents heterocysts from performing photosynthesis, so the vegetative cells provide them with carbohydrates, which is thought to be sucrose.
 The fixed carbon and nitrogen sources are exchanged through channels between the cells in the filament.
 Heterocysts maintain photosystem I, allowing them to generate ATP by cyclic photophosphorylation.

 Single heterocysts develop about every 9-15 cells, producing a one-dimensional pattern along the filament.
 The interval between heterocysts remains approximately constant even though the cells in the filament are dividing.
 The bacterial filament can be seen as a multicellular organism with two distinct yet interdependent cell types.
 Such behavior is highly unusual in prokaryotes and may have been the first example of multicellular patterning in evolution.
 Once a heterocyst has formed it cannot revert to a vegetative cell.
-Certain heterocyst-forming bacteria can differentiate into spore-like cells called akinetes or motile cells called hormogonia, making them the most phenotyptically versatile of all prokaryotes.
+Certain heterocyst-forming bacteria can differentiate into spore-like cells called akinetes or motile cells called hormogonia, making them the most phenotypically versatile of all prokaryotes.

-Gene Expression
+Gene expression

 In low nitrogen environments, heterocyst differentiation is triggered by the transcriptional regulator NtcA.
 NtcA influences heterocyst differentiation by signaling proteins involved in the process of heterocyst differentiation.
-For instance, NtcA controls the expression of several genes including HetR which is crucial for heterocyst differentiation.
-It is crucial as it up-regulates other genes such as hetR, patS, hepA by binding to their promoter and thus acting as a transcription factor.
-It is also worthy to note that the expression of ntcA, and HetR are dependent on each other and their presence promotes heterocyst differentiation even in the presence of nitrogen.
-It has also been recently found that other genes such as PatA, hetP regulate heterocyst differentiation.
+For instance, NtcA controls the expression of several genes, including HetR, which is crucial for heterocyst differentiation as it up-regulates other genes such as hetR, patS, and hepA by binding to their promoter and thus acting as a transcription factor.
+It is also worthy to note that the expression of ntcA and HetR are dependent on each other and their presence promotes heterocyst differentiation even in the presence of nitrogen.
+It has also been recently found that other genes such as PatA and hetP regulate heterocyst differentiation.
 PatA patterns the heterocysts along the filaments, and it is also important for cell division.
 PatS influences the heterocyst patterning by inhibiting heterocyst differentiation when a group of differentiating cells come together to form a pro- heterocyst (immature heterocyst).
 Heterocyst maintenance is dependent on an enzyme called hetN.
 Heterocyst formation is inhibited by the presence of a fixed nitrogen source, such as ammonium or nitrate.